 - X-rays and other imaging tests

 - Urgent care and emergency room visits

-  - Know the name of your insurance company
+- Knows the name of his/her insurance company

 - $500 Annual Maximum benefit per member per calendar year

 Blue Cross and Blue Shield of the Rochester Area.